mattermost/mattermost-docker/MAINTENANCE.md

 The following steps should be completed by a new maintainer

 1. **Add your name** - Create a pull request to add your name, GitHub username and start date to this document.
-2. **Subscribe to mailings** - To be notified of new releases and security updates of Mattermost, subscribe to the [Mattermost Security Update Mailing List](http://mattermost.us11.list-manage.com/subscribe?u=6cdba22349ae374e188e7ab8e&id=3a93eb6929) and the [Mattermost Insiders Newsletter](http://mattermost.us11.list-manage.com/subscribe?u=6cdba22349ae374e188e7ab8e&id=2add1c8034)
+2. **Subscribe to mailing lists** - To be notified of new releases and security updates of Mattermost, subscribe to the [Mattermost Security Update Mailing List](http://mattermost.us11.list-manage.com/subscribe?u=6cdba22349ae374e188e7ab8e&id=3a93eb6929) and the [Mattermost Insiders Newsletter](http://mattermost.us11.list-manage.com/subscribe?u=6cdba22349ae374e188e7ab8e&id=2add1c8034)

 ### Updating

 When receive a mailing list email about a new security update or major version of Mattermost being released, update the version number of this project by doing the following:

+1) In the **master branch**

-- Change the [version number](https://github.com/mattermost/mattermost-docker/blob/master/app/Dockerfile#L6) in the **master branch** to pull in the latest Mattermost Team Edition release
+- Change the [version number](https://github.com/mattermost/mattermost-docker/blob/master/app/Dockerfile#L6) to the latest release
+- Tag the repo

+2) In the **team-and-enterprise branch**

-- Change the [version number](https://github.com/mattermost/mattermost-docker/blob/team-and-enterprise/app/Dockerfile#L6) in the **the team-and-enterprise branch** to pull in the latest Mattermost Enterprise Edition release
+- Change the [version number](https://github.com/mattermost/mattermost-docker/blob/team-and-enterprise/app/Dockerfile#L6) to the latest release

 ### Issue and Pull Request Review